skycoin/cx/README.md

 of `arr2` and `slc2`, we use literals to initialize them more conveniently.

+Regarding numbers, you need to be aware that implicit casting does not exist in CX.
+This means that the number `34` cannot be assigned to a variable of type *i64*.
+In order to assign it, you need to either parse it using the native function `i32.i64` or you can create a 64-bit integer literal.
+To create a number literal of a type other than *i32*, you can use different suffixes: `B`, `L` and `D`, for *byte*, *i64* (long) and *f64*, respectively.
+So, assuming `foo` is of type *i64*, you can do this assignment: `foo = 34L`.

 ### Variables

 When CX compiles a program, it knows how many bytes need to be